rongluuu/janna-s-encouragement-bot/README.md

       counter += 1
     if each_word == "tired":
       feelings_list.append("tired")
-      encouragement_list.append("you are stronger than you think")
-      counter += 1
+      encouragement_list.append("you are stronger than you think, don't give up!") counter += 1

   if counter == 0:

       output = "Sorry I don't really understand.
-Please use different words?"
+Please use try something else?"

   elif counter == 1: